gruenewald-lab/CGsmiles/docs/source/api/overview.rst

 Overview
 ========
-The API is designed to read, write, and interpret CGSmiles string.
+The API is designed to read, write, and interpret CGsmiles string.
 Detailed information can be found in the module documentation.
 This overview page provides some quick tutorial style explanation of the main functionalities.

-Reading CGSmiles
+Reading CGsmiles
 ----------------
-A CGSmiles string can contain a base-graph (see Syntax Rules) and multiple enumerations of fragment graphs each corresonding to a different resolution.
+A CGsmiles string can contain a base-graph (see Syntax Rules) and multiple enumerations of fragment graphs each corresonding to a different resolution.
 The base graph can be read using the ``read_cgsmiles`` function, while the fragments can be read using